-Not only can these limited perceptions of people and places be harmful to ourselves as they keep us from the truth, but they can also lead to the physical and emotional harm of those people and places as they incite judgment and fear.
+Not only can these limited perceptions be harmful to ourselves as they keep us from the complete truth, but they can also lead to the physical and emotional harm of those people and places as they incite judgment and fear.

 "All of these stories make me who I am, but to insist on ONLY these negative stories is flatten my experience and to overlook the many other stories that formed me.
 The single story creates stereotypes, and the problem with stereotypes is no that they are untrue but that they are incomplete."

-If you start summing yourself up as the mistakes you've made or limiting yourself because "a person like you" doesn't fit a certain mold, you're limiting yourself to that single story.
-You're failing to look at the full picture of yourself that includes so many positive and unique accomplishments and attributes.
-You're view of yourself is incomplete.
+If you start summing yourself up as mistakes you've made or limiting yourself because "a person like you" doesn't fit a certain mold, you're restricting yourself to that single story.
+You're failing to look at the full picture of yourself that includes so many other attributes.
+Your view of yourself is incomplete.